connect-group/terraform-aws-ses-dashboard/README.md

 > **Note**
 >
-> Unlike the example AWS Dashboard - *there is no need to purge the SQS queue*.
+> Unlike the original articles AWS Dashboard - *there is no need to purge the SQS queue*.
 > This version of the lambda will ignore items in the queue that it cannot parse.

 Restrictions